Skip to content

 Airbus Volkswagen Shell Renault Evonik Vattenfall Philips KPMG

-The Agent applies cross-jurisdictional ICFR continuous monitoring deterministically with structured human judgement on the four judgement-intensive decisions (SOX 404 scope identification with significant accounts + disclosures + assertions + locations under PCAOB AS 2201 + AS 2110, control deficiency severity classification under AS 2201 paragraph A2-A8 covering control deficiency versus significant deficiency versus material weakness, UK FRC Provision 29 board declaration on internal control framework effectiveness for fiscal years from 1 January 2026, plus Section 302 + 404 + 906 management certification evidence package finalisation), uses LLM extraction to surface transaction anomalies plus journal entry patterns plus related-party transactions plus ESRS G1 disclosure narratives without auto-determining deficiency conclusions, applies deterministic COSO 2013 five-component mapping with 17 principles plus 87 points of focus plus deterministic control activity testing under AS 2201 design effectiveness plus operating effectiveness plus deterministic segregation of duties analysis with authorisation matrix matching plus deterministic IT general controls testing across access management plus change management plus IT operations plus deterministic remediation tracking under AS 2201 paragraph 71, monitors transaction streams with statistical + ML anomaly detection with LLM suggestion only, drafts CSRD ESRS G1 + UK Section 414CB strategic report + Form 10-K Item 9A disclosures with LLM support and disclosure committee review, packages PCAOB AS 2201 design + operating effectiveness evidence plus IIA Standards 2024 risk-based audit evidence plus ISO 31000 + ISO 37301 audit evidence - with no generative AI in deficiency severity classification, scope determination, board declaration, or management certification.
+The agent runs cross-jurisdictional ICFR monitoring deterministically, reserving structured human judgement for the four judgement-intensive decisions: SOX 404 scope identification (significant accounts, disclosures, assertions and locations under PCAOB AS 2201 and AS 2110), control deficiency severity classification under AS 2201 paragraph A2-A8, the UK FRC Provision 29 board declaration for fiscal years from 1 January 2026, and finalisation of the Section 302, 404 and 906 management certification package.
+LLM extraction surfaces transaction anomalies, journal entry patterns, related-party transactions and ESRS G1 disclosure narratives without ever concluding on a deficiency.
+Deterministic engines handle the COSO 2013 five-component mapping (17 principles, 87 points of focus), control activity testing for design and operating effectiveness, segregation-of-duties analysis, IT general controls testing and remediation tracking under AS 2201 paragraph 71.
+Transaction streams are monitored with statistical and machine-learning anomaly detection as suggestions only.
+The agent drafts the CSRD ESRS G1, UK Section 414CB and Form 10-K Item 9A disclosures for disclosure-committee review and packages the PCAOB, IIA and ISO audit evidence.
+No generative AI touches deficiency severity classification, scope determination, the board declaration or management certification.

-Outcome: PCAOB inspection deficiency exposure reduced through documented AS 2201 design + operating effectiveness evidence covering the 25-30% deficiency rate areas across Big-4 firms, SEC restatement risk reduced through PCAOB AS 2401 management override testing plus journal entry analytics surveillance, UK FRC Provision 29 board declaration prepared with named decision-makers and applied criteria across AS 2201 + COSO 2013 17 principles for fiscal years from 1 January 2026, EU CSRD ESRS G1 limited assurance evidence trail prepared for ESMA enforcement priorities since 2025, control coverage raised from sample-based 5-15% to 100% continuous monitoring of in-scope transactions, internal control report preparation reduced from 10 to 2 working days, segregation of duties violation detection elevated from quarterly to real-time, IT general controls testing automation across access management plus change management plus IT operations, journal entry surveillance for management override of controls plus related-party transactions plus side-letter detection, IIA Standards 2024 risk-based audit plan generation with combined assurance coordination per IIA Three Lines Model 2020 update, Big-4 audit substantive testing on ICFR cycle reduced 30-45% versus manual workpaper preparation under PCAOB AS 2201 + AS 2110 + AS 2305 + ISA UK 240 + ISA UK 315.
+Outcome: Documented AS 2201 design and operating effectiveness evidence targets the 25-30 percent PCAOB deficiency-rate areas across the Big-4, and AS 2401 management override testing with journal entry surveillance reduces SEC restatement risk.
+The UK FRC Provision 29 board declaration is prepared with named decision-makers and applied criteria for fiscal years from 1 January 2026, and an EU CSRD ESRS G1 limited assurance evidence trail is ready for ESMA's enforcement priorities.
+Control coverage rises from a sample-based 5-15 percent to 100 percent continuous monitoring of in-scope transactions, internal control report preparation drops from 10 working days to 2, and segregation-of-duties detection moves from quarterly to real-time.
+IT general controls testing is automated, journal entry surveillance covers management override, related-party transactions and side-letter detection, and the IIA Standards 2024 risk-based audit plan is generated with combined assurance coordination.
+Big-4 substantive testing on the ICFR cycle is cut by 30-45 percent versus manual workpaper preparation.

 33% Rules Engine